sav-che/TL-2/Authors/Gennari, Patrizio {std. Gennari} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 177](https://www.biodiversitylibrary.org/item/103832#page/189/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 177](https://www.biodiversitylibrary.org/page/33258655) of TL-2 Suppl.
 VIII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Gennari, Patricio {std.
 Gennari}|first entry]] for this author

 ### Author

 \* Gennari, Patrizio (1820-1897), Italian botanist, born 24 Nov 1820 in Moresco (Ascoli Piceno), studied medicine at Univ. of Macerata, M.D. (?)
-1842 Bologna, Prof. of Botany and Materia Medica, Univ. of Macerata 1844, served in the Austro-Sardinian War, Prof. and dir. of Botanic Garden, both Univ. of Cagliari (Sardinia) 1866-1892, possibly collected in Ethiopia in 1888 with L. Traversi, died 1 Feb 1897 in Cagliari. (*Gennari*).
+1842 Bologna, Prof. of Botany and Materia Medica, Univ. of Macerata 1844, served in the Austro-Sardinian War, Prof. and dir. of Botanic Garden, both Univ. of Cagliari (Sardinia) 1866-1892, possibly collected in Ethiopia in 1888 with L. Traversi, died 1 Feb 1897 in Cagliari.
+**Abbreviated name**: *Gennari*

 #### Herbarium and types